 These designated sampling taps are primarily used to meet the monitoring requirements of the Safe Drinking Water Act.
 Coliform bacteria, disinfection by-products, asbestos, and water quality measurements are some examples of the parameters we monitor for at our water sampling taps.

 The results from our distribution system monitoring and EPDS monitoring are used to evaluate the trends in water quality for each water quality zone.
-These results are available on our Water Quality In My Neighborhood page.

 Continuous Online Monitoring